cert-manager/website/content/docs/installation/best-practice.md

 ## Isolate cert-manager on dedicated node pools

-cert-manager is a cluster scoped operator and you should treat it as part of your platform control plane.
+cert-manager is a cluster scoped operator and you should treat it as part of your platform's control plane.
 The cert-manager controller creates and modifies Kubernetes Secret resources and the controller and cainjector both cache TLS Secret resources in memory.
 These are two reasons why you should consider isolating the cert-manager components from